BatuhanYerinde/NodeJS-Movie-Api/README.md

 # NodeJS-Movie-Api

-NodeJs movie API uygulaması.
-Bu uygulamada filmler ve yönetmenlerle alakalı bilgiler sunulmaktadır.
+NodeJs movie API implementation.
+This application provides information about movies and directors.